goncalo-oliveira/faas-aspnet-template/README.md

 ## Using the template

 After installing, create a new function with the `aspnet` template.
 This will generate a C# template.
-If you want to create a F# template instead, use the `aspnet-fsharp` template.
+If you want to create an F# template instead, use the `aspnet-fsharp` template.

 ```bash
 faas-cli new --lang aspnet <function-name>